 Anxiety Has Become A Common Problem

 Anxiety disorders are one of the most common types mental illness in western society.
 Anxiety is a mood disorder in which a large number of people are suffering from.
 Anxiety can have both external and internal causes.
 For example, stress, dietary habits, trauma, substance abuse, hormone imbalances, medical conditions, etc. Some common anxiety symptoms include high blood pressure, insomnia, panic attacks, focus problems, sweating, anxiousness, and difficulty socializing.

 Anxiety is very different for everyone.
 Sometimes you may not understand why you feel anxious, and other times it’s very obvious.
-When you have been fighting with anxiety during your life, you are probably aware of many of the tricks: meditation, alcohol, essential oils and so on.
+When you have been fighting with anxiety during your life, you are probably aware of many of the tricks: meditation, CBD gummies, essential oils and so on.
 You probably have tried them all and discovered that some work better than others.
 The keto diet works through nutrition to elevate your mood.